Fox Sports Asia: Closure

-On September 18, 2020, Disney announced that it would shut down Fox Sports operations in Taiwan at end of 2020.
-It was later revealed that operations in Taiwan would end on January 1, 2021, following years on losing money in the region.
+On 18 September 2020, Disney announced that it would shut down Fox Sports operations in Taiwan at end of 2020.
+It was later revealed that operations in Taiwan would end on 1 January 2021, following years of losing money in the region.

-On April 27, 2021, Disney announced that the Fox Sports network, along with the rest of Fox channels, would close down for good on October 1 after 30 years of broadcasting, folding the former Prime Sports/Star Sports Asia and ESPN Asia channel spaces, as they shift their focus to the latter streaming platform Disney+ (or Disney+ Hotstar for Indonesia, Malaysia and Thailand; although the launch in Vietnam was currently unknown).
-The last event covered by the channel was the Formula One 2021 Russian Grand Prix, 2021 Superbike World Championship at Circuito de Jerez and UFC 266: Volkanovski vs. Ortega.
+On 27 April 2021, Disney announced that the Fox Sports network, along with the rest of Fox channels, would close down for good on 1 October after 30 years of broadcasting, folding the former Prime Sports/Star Sports Asia and ESPN Asia channel spaces, as they shift their focus to the latter streaming platform Disney+ (or Disney+ Hotstar for Indonesia, Malaysia and Thailand; although the launch in Vietnam was currently unknown).
+The last event covered by the channel was the Formula One 2021 Russian Grand Prix, the 2021 Superbike World Championship at Circuito de Jerez and UFC 266: Volkanovski vs. Ortega.

-Prior to the shutdown, Korean sports network SPOTV brought the licensee to cover up the remaining 2021 MotoGP World Championship, taking over the Fox Sports network once their transmission goes offline, resuming the remaining MotoGP races.
-They also carried Superbike World Championship as well.
+Prior to the shutdown, Korean sports network SPOTV brought the licensee to cover up the remaining 2021 MotoGP World Championship, taking over the Fox Sports network once their transmission went offline; because of this, the remaining MotoGP races were broadcast.
+They also carried the Superbike World Championship.
+Vietnam had no TV broadcasters for MotoGP until SPOTV officially launched on 24 December 2023.

-Hong Kong pay TV provider Now TV picked up the coverage of 2021 US Open along with the remaining races of the 2021 Formula One World Championship and future UFC fights, prior to the closure of the Fox Sports network.
+Hong Kong pay TV provider Now TV picked up the coverage of the 2021 US Open along with the remaining races of the 2021 Formula One World Championship and future UFC fights, prior to the closure of the Fox Sports network.